Doctorate in Curriculum and Instruction, Kent State University

 Curriculum and instruction

 Science education methods (e.g., inquiry-based, project-based, problem-based, case-based)

 Environmental education (certified - NCDENR Office of Environmental Education)

 Qualitative research methods

 Herpetology (cognate during my M.Ed. from NCSU)

-Dr. David Wojnowski has enjoyed a varied career as an educator having taught 6th grade science, reading and social studies; working as a science specialist grades K-6; and teaching marine biology, oceanography and earth science at the high school level.
+David Wojnowski has enjoyed a varied career as an educator having taught sixth-grade science, reading and social studies; working as a science specialist grades kindergarten through sixth grade; and teaching marine biology, oceanography and earth science at the high school level.

 During his doctoral studies, Wojnowski traveled to East Africa where he lived and worked with rural Kenyan teachers.
 While at the University of North Texas he continued his research in Kenya and co-facilitated a conference in Uganda, as well as teaching undergraduate and graduate courses including project-based instruction, science methods, effective teaching and learning, and conceptual models of learning and instruction.

 One of his primary research interests is teacher’s perceptions of herpetofauna and the situational aspects of interaction based on knowledge, experience and culture.
 Wojnowski is also intrigued at how conceptual understanding of science concepts may influence curricular and pedagogical decisions made by educators.